View Cancer Clinical Trials

 - History/physical examination, including documentation of weight, within 2 weeks prior to registration;

 - FDG-PET/CT scan for staging and RT plan within 4 weeks prior to registration;

 - CT scan of chest and upper abdomen with IV contrast within 6 weeks prior to registration;

-- CT scan of the brain with contrast or MRI of the brain within 6 weeks prior to registration;
+- CT scan of the brain (contrast is recommended unless medically contraindicated) or MRI of thebrain within 6 weeks prior to registration;/li>

 - Pulmonary function tests, including DLCO, within 6 weeks prior to registration; patients must have FEV1 ≥ 1.2 Liter or ≥ 50% predicted without bronchodilator;